Healthy Recipes Blog

 • It's best to mix the sauce into the squash strands at the very last minute, right before eating, to prevent the noodles from becoming soggy.

 • I like to use the microwave because it's fast and convenient.
-But as an alternative to using the microwave, you can bake the spaghetti squash in the oven instead.
+But you can bake the spaghetti squash in the oven if you wish.

-• You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
-While it's best to keep the squash separate from the sauce, if you already mixed them together, don't toss the leftovers!
+• You can keep the leftovers in a sealed container in the fridge for 3-4 days.
+While it's best to keep the squash separate from the sauce, if you have already mixed them together, don't toss the leftovers!
 Soggy or not, they will still be delicious, gently reheated in the microwave at 50% power or in a 350°F oven.

 Nutrition per Serving